 The bank has appointed Standard & Poor's Ratings Services as its external credit assessment institution (ECAI).
 The bank uses Bankdata as its data centre which receives external credit assessments from Standard & Poor's Ratings Services via SIX Financial.
-A regular IT updating of the credit assessments from Standard & Poor's Ratings Services' credit assessment categories to credit quality steps via the Danish Financial Supervisory Authority's conversion table.
+A regular IT updating of the credit assessments from Standard & Poor's Ratings Services is made.
+The data centre has converted Standard & Poor's Ratings Services' credit assessment categories to credit quality steps via the Danish Financial Supervisory Authority's conversion table.
 Each individual credit quality step is given a weight to be applied to the exposures on the individual steps when calculating the risk-weighted items under the standardised approach for credit risk under Articles 111-134 of the CRR.